Reflective Statement Examples (How to Write) – Word, PDF

 Planning the reflective statement

 Properly planning every task keeps you prepared and actively engaged in the piece.
 Planning involves intense thinking and proper reflection.
 With appropriate planning, your statement is constructed with suitable compositions, keywords, and structure to convey your idea of writing the piece.
-Planning involves reading through side notes you made, deep thinking, and drafting a piece of the reflective statement in the correct order in which it should appear.
+Planning involves reading through the side notes you made, deep thinking, and drafting a piece of the reflective statement in the correct order in which it should appear.

-A reflective statement should contain the introduction, body, and conclusion sections, as with every written piece:
+It should contain the introduction, body, and conclusion sections, as with every written piece:

 Introduction